Model A Ford Garage

 That published graph is primarily an exhibit of V8 ignition curve information, and the four cylinder seems to be included as an additional reference.
 The graph shows a very 'questionable' initial (static) advance point of 15 crankshaft degrees and a maximum of 29 degrees advance for the four cylinder.
 There is no logical way to confirm the 15 degree number from the data available and the actual Model B initial static timing point.

 It is a fact that the initial static timing point for the Model B ignition is 19 crankshaft degrees before top dead center (BTDC) on number one cylinder.
 This is based on the timing cover pin location design and the confirmed Ford Model B timing instructions.
 It is not clear where the static 15 degree BTDC figure in the 1933 Service Bulletins graph came from.
 It cannot be derived from the actual design geometry.
-I believe it is in error.
+I believe it is a published error by Ford.

 Pictured above is the cam degree wheel and the NOS distributor advance assembly used to make the measurements.